 Estimated Dry Matter Nutrient Content

-Ingredients: Fresh lamb, lamb meal, peas, dried whole eggs, pea starch, canola oil (preserved with mixed tocopherols, source of vitamin E), northern white pea bean, dehydrated alfalfa, flaxseed, natural lamb flavour, salt, vitamin E supplement, choline chloride, lecithin, zinc methionine, mannanoligosaccharides, chicory root (fructooligosaccharides), dried whole fruits & vegetables (apple, carrot, cranberry, spinach, sweet potato, tomato), calcium carbonate, zinc sulphate, ferrous sulphate, digestive pack (probiotic bacteria – Bacillus subtilis, Bacillus licheniformis, Lactobacillus acidophilus, Lactobacillus casei, Bifidobacterium bifidum, Enterococcus faecium, digestive enzymes – papain, bromelain, Aspergillus oryzae fermentation product), herbal pack (blueberries, cranberries, green tea extract, barley grass, spirulina), taurine, copper sulphate, manganese sulphate, niacin, calcium pantothenate, vitamin A supplement, riboflavin, vitamin B12 supplement, thiamine mononitrate, sodium selenite, calcium iodate, pyridoxine hydrochloride, vitamin D3 supplement, folic acid
+Ingredients: Lamb, lamb meal, peas, dried whole eggs, pea starch, canola oil (preserved with mixed tocopherols), northern white pea bean, dehydrated alfalfa meal, flaxseed, natural lamb flavour, salt, vitamin E supplement, choline chloride, dl-methionine, lecithin, zinc amino acid complex, mannanoligosaccharides, chicory root, apple, carrot, cranberry, spinach, tomato, calcium carbonate, zinc sulfate, ferrous sulfate, pineapple stems, papaya, Aspergillus oryzae fermentation product, blueberries, cranberries, green tea extract, taurine, copper sulfate, manganese sulfate, niacin, calcium pantothenate, vitamin A supplement, riboflavin, vitamin B12 supplement, thiamine mononitrate, sodium selenite, calcium iodate, pyridoxine hydrochloride, vitamin D3 supplement, folic acid

 Red denotes controversial item

 |Dry Matter Basis||31%||20%||41%|